Bulbasaur854/static-site-generator/README.md

 - Links
 - Images

+## 📝 Notes
-⚠️ Markdown parsers often support nested inline elements.
+Markdown parsers often support nested inline elements.
 For example, you can have a bold word inside of italics:
 ```markdown
 This is an _italic and **bold** word_.
 ```